ben-marlin/jframedemo/src/main/README.md

 ### DrawingPanel

 Copy the `DrawingPanel` class across after the end of your JFrame code.
 It has to be outside the last curly brace.
 This is a `private` class that is used directly by the class above it.
+In order to avoid conflicts with the original code, we're going to change the name.
+Double click the word `DrawingPanel`, then right click to get the pop-up menu.
+Choose the option that says something like "change all occurences".
+Now make a new name like MyDrawingPanel or NamePanel or whatever.
+This should change every occurrence in the file.

 ### Test it!

-This should have managed an exact copy of the program.
+This should have managed an almost exact copy of the program.
 Run it to make sure it works.
 If it doesn't, we'll have to look over it.

 ## Making It Your Own